 Each family will receive A SET NUMBER of tickets for Commencement Exercises to be held on June 3, 2018.
 Two of these tickets are for reserved seating, which is in the middle of the Performing Arts Center to ensure every family has a good view of their graduating senior.
 The other tickets are for general seating sections which are on the side and the balcony; still pretty good seats!
 Additionally the ceremony will broadcast live in the Student Life Center for additional viewing opportunity.

 If you would like to request an extra ticket for the ceremony you may do so using the Online Extra Ticket Request Form, which will be sent to families via email on IN EARLY APRIL.
 These are distributed one at a time, first come – first served until all extra tickets are gone.
-I will try to ensure all requests are given at least one extra ticket but that will depend on the number of requests made, usually every request will result in at least one extra ticket.
+I will try to ensure all requests are given at least one extra ticket but that will depend on the number of requests made.

 Also, underclassmen siblings of seniors may volunteer to assist at the ceremony and will not need a ticket to attend if they do so as they will view the ceremony from the back of the Performing Arts Center or as an attendant on stage.